core-wg/oscore/draft-ietf-core-object-security.md

 3. Retrieve the Recipient Context associated with the Token.
 Decompress the COSE Object ({{compression}}).
 If either the decompression or the COSE message fails to decode, then go to 11.

-4. If the Obseve option is present in the response, but the request was not a Observe registration, then go to 11.
+4. If the Observe option is present in the response, but the request was not an Observe registration, then go to 11.
 If a Partial IV is required (i.e. an Observe option is included or the Notification number for the observation has already been initiated), but not present in the response, then go to 11.
 For Observe notifications, verify the received 'Partial IV' parameter against the corresponding Notification Number as described in {{replay-protection}}.

 5. Compose the Additional Authenticated Data, as described in {{AAD}}.